 Dual degree (M.Tech + Ph.D.) – This is actually quite similar to Ph.D.
 The only difference is that a dual degree gives you both M.Tech and Ph.D. degrees.

-Postgraduate Diploma in Data Science/Business Analytics – Data Science and its related technologies like Artificial Intelligence, Machine Learning, and Deep Learning are some of the hottest trending fields in the industry right now.
+Postgraduate Program in Machine Learning/Data Science/Business Analytics – Data Science and its related technologies like Artificial Intelligence, Machine Learning, and Deep Learning are some of the hottest trending fields in the industry right now.
 Also, Business Analytics is an emerging domain that is growing parallelly to Big Data and Data Science.
 A postgraduate degree, either in Data Science/Business Analytics, is best suited for those who wish to enter the Data Science and Big Data domains.

 MBA – An MBA course is best suited for aspirants who are inclined towards business management.
 You can pursue an MBA degree either from India or from foreign universities.

 Pursuing higher education after completing Computer Engineering will further solidify your career prospects.
 Most companies and organizations allot a higher salary scale for candidates who have advanced degrees in their field.
 Plus, there always remains an option for entering academia or research field.